 What Are the Risks?

-Your total that you pay is then $6,800.
-You pay it over the next 34 months, saving $3,200 or approximately 32% off of your original debt.
-This is a simple example, as in most cases you will be paying off and the debt settlement firm will be negotiating several different debts in parallel, but it is a good overview of how the process works.
+Your total that you pay is then $6,500.
+You pay it over the next 34 months, saving $3,500 or approximately 35% off of your original debt.
+This is a simple example, as in most cases, you will be paying off and the debt settlement firm will be negotiating several different debts in parallel, but it is a good overview of how the process works.

-You can contact National Debt Relief by phone or through their website, or using any of the other contact details below:
+You can contact National Debt Relief by phone, through their website, or using any of the other contact details below:

 - Website: National Debt Relief